 - Thoroughly read these guidelines and the application before completing and submitting the application.
 Feel free to address questions to HEO-CLT PDF Committee Liaison Patricia Young at email@example.com or (212) 354-1252.
 Email correspondence preferred.

 - Submit your completed application to your supervisor who must return it within ten (10) days.
 Your supervisor will make and keep a copy of the application for his/her records and send a copy to your college’s labor designee.
 Note: The supervisor’s signature indicates approval of the activity and the time needed to participate in the activity, should it occur during regular work hours.
 Awardees are not required to charge the time spent at a professional development activity to their annual leave.
 Awardees may choose, however, to conduct the funded activity on their own time for which they will not receive remuneration.

 - After your supervisor has signed your application, make copies for your own records.
-You may scan and email a copy to Patricia Young, but only as a back-up measure notifying that you put the original application in the mail.
 You must mail or drop-off a printed application (including all supporting documentation and original signatures) to the PSC/CUNY office, Attn: HEO-CLT PDF, 61 Broadway, 15th Floor, New York, NY 10006.
 Applications are not considered officially received if sent by email or fax.

-- Printed applications are due at the PSC by the first of the month at least one month prior to the proposed activity (example: an application for an activity in May needs to be considered at the April meeting and must be received at the PSC by April 1st).
-If the first day of the month falls on a weekend or holiday, the due date will be the nearest business day to the first.
+- Printed applications are due at the PSC by 5pm on the first of the month at least one month prior to the proposed activity (example: an application for an activity in May needs to be considered at the April meeting and must be received at the PSC by April 1st no later than 5pm).
+If the first day of the month falls on a weekend or holiday, the due date will be 5pm on the nearest business day to the first.
 Note: The Committee does not meet during July or August, so applications for activities during July, August and September should be submitted in time for the June Committee meeting, according to the Due Dates Schedule.
 Late applications will not be considered.